How to design when everything ends?

 But this fear comes more from the techniques’ used than from the techniques themselves.
 In « La science est-elle inhumaine?
 Essai sur la libre nécessité» (Is science inhumane, essay on free necessity) the French philosopher Henri Atlan explains that is it not about techniques but knowledge.
 And this is how our cohabitation with all these inventions can last and not be destructive.

-Furthermore ethical problems are linked not to the techniques but to our social point of view and its evolution (or social Darwinism).
-We can use techniques as far as we do not loose the respect we owe to all individuals of this world.
+Furthermore, ethical problems are linked not to the techniques but to our social point of view and its evolution (or social Darwinism).
+We can use techniques as far as we do not lose the respect we owe to all individuals of this world.

 We can not forsake the symbolism of things.
 This value is lead by designers who at their humble scale assure of the understanding of science and its dreams.
 They are also the safeguards who avoid drifting and human disrespect.